What Are Proteolytic Enzymes and What Do They Do?

 In a study comparing amino acid absorption after a high-protein meal between older and younger adults, the elderly digested and absorbed the protein slower than the younger adults.

-Therefore, supplementing with digestive proteolytic enzymes may support muscle retention and overall wellbeing in the elderly.
+Therefore, supplementing with digestive proteolytic enzymes may support muscle retention and well-being in the elderly.

 Helps with muscle building at lower protein intake